justagist/panda_simulator/README.md

     roslaunch panda_gazebo panda_world.launch # (use argument load_gripper:=false for starting without gripper; see other available arguments in launch file)
 ```

 This exposes a variety of ROS topics and services for communicating with and controlling the robot in simulation.
-The robot can also be controlled using the [Franka ROS Interface](https://github.com/justagist/franka_ros_interface) package and/or [PandaRobot](https://github.com/justagist/panda_robot) APIs.
+The robot can also be controlled using the [Franka ROS Interface](https://github.com/justagist/franka_ros_interface) package and/or [PandaRobot][pr-repo] APIs.

 **Update: The above roslaunch command does not start the moveit server automatically anymore.
 If using Panda Simulator in ROS Melodic environment, the moveit server now has to be started manually by running the following command in a new terminal:**